Architecture of Albania: Antiquity

+Illyrians

 During the Bronze Age, the Illyrians and Ancient Greeks started to organize itself in the territory of Albania.
 The Illyrians were an ethnic group with distinct culture and art, while it is believed that Albanians are the descendants of the Illyrians but no enough evidence is left to get a conclusion.
 Cities within Illyria were mainly built on the tops of high mountains surrounded by heavily fortified walls.
 Further, the history of Albania has not been kind to the Illyrian architectural monuments.
 Few monuments from the Illyrians are still preserved such as in Amantia, Antigonia, Byllis, Scodra, Lissus and Selca e Poshtme.

 Following the Illyrian Wars, the architecture in Albania developed significantly in the 2nd century BC with the arrival of the Romans.
 The conquered settlements and villages such as Apollonia, Butrint, Byllis, Dyrrachium and Hadrianopolis were notably modernised following Roman models, with the building of a forum, roads, theatres, promenades, temples, aqueducts and other social buildings.
 The period also marks the construction of stadiums and thermal baths that were of social importance as places of gathering.

+Amantia

+Amantia was an ancient city and the main settlement of the Amantes, traditionally located in southern Illyria in classical antiquity.
+In Hellenistic times the city was either part of Illyria or Epirus.
+In Roman times it was included within Epirus Nova, in the province of Macedonia.
+The site has been identified with the village of Ploçë, Vlorë County, Albania.
+Amantia was designated as an archaeological park on 7 April 2003 by the government of Albania.

+The massive walls of Amantia were built before the end of the 4th century BC, and literary sources report them as an Illyrian rather than Epirote or Macedonian foundation.
+Later Amantia acquired the trappings of a Hellenistic town.
+The time duration that passed before Illyrian cities were documented on a list of theorodokoi clarifies that acculturation did take place in southern Illyria; however, it indicates that the process was gradual.

+Amantia occupied an important defensive position above the Aoos/Vjosë river valley to the east, and on the road to the coast and the Bay of Aulon.
+At the archaeological site of Ploçë, a temple dedicated to Aphrodite, a theatre, and a stadium have also been found.